oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrf.md

-## Step 3.
-Change Load Balancer Cookie persistence type
+## 2. Change Load Balancer Cookie persistence type

 Before deploying the sample ADF Application, we need to change the way Session Persistence is handled by the Public Load Balancer.
 By default, the Public Load Balancer comes pre-configured to use *Load Balancer cooking persistence*.
 But in our case - or in any ADF application case actually - as the sample ADF application generates its own cookie (**JSESSIONID**), we need to instruct the Load Balancer to use *Application cookie persistence*.